Massive, $1.8 billion Washington State Convention Center expansion project could run out of money as coronavirus decimates travel and tourism

 A Bloomberg benchmark of similar long-term municipal bonds has a yield of 1.92%.

-That could make it difficult for the Convention Center Public Facilities District, a semi-private entity with the ability to collect taxes in King County, to sell new debt as the downturn continues, Griffin said.
+That could make it difficult for the Convention Center Public Facilities District, a semi-private entity with the power to impose some taxes within the Seattle city limits, to sell new debt as the downturn continues, Griffin said.
 The Convention Center had planned to issue about $160 million in new debt this spring, and another $140 million by early 2021.

 “People aren’t going to want to buy these bonds until the economy starts to recover,” Griffin said in an interview.
 The project is also bound by a state provision that mandates it can only issue bonds on proven revenue.